 Getting In: Admission to 67th Annual Waikiki Hoolaulea is free.

 A Few Other Things to Do in Oahu in the Fall

 - There are still pumpkins in paradise, so get one from a farmer’s market and get carving!

 - You may not be able to go apple picking, but a visit to a genuine pineapple plantation is the Hawaiian version.

 - Get your swim on!
 The Atlantic is rapidly cooling, but the tropical Pacific waters of Hawaii are still going strong.
 Try taking a semi-private surf lesson (included as a Premium Attraction option with the Go Oahu pass), go snorkeling, or even just enjoy the water aboard a sunset cruise.

 - Keep an eye out for our forthcoming post on Halloween ideas.

-- In fact, all the attractions will be less crowded, so now is a good time to visit heavy-hitters like the Polynesian Cultural Center (included with the Go Oahu® Card).
+- All the attractions will be less crowded, so now is a good time to visit heavy-hitters like the Polynesian Cultural Center (included with the Go Oahu® pass).

 - Pick up your souvenirs in the off-season to spend less overall on your purchases.

-Please note, some of the Fall events taking place mentioned in this post may be separately ticketed and not included with the Go Oahu® Card.
+Please note, some of the Fall events taking place mentioned in this post may be separately ticketed and not included with the Go Oahu® pass.